New York University vs Northeastern University

 The Financial Comparison

-Ten years after enrollment, Northeastern University graduates earn a median of $92,538 compared to $82,509 at New York University.
-The payback period is 6.1 years at New York University versus 4.6 years at Northeastern University.
+Then look at what that buys.
+Ten years after enrollment, Northeastern University graduates earn a median $92,538 against $82,509 at New York University.
+The cost earns itself back in 6.1 years at New York University and 4.6 years at Northeastern University.

-Graduates leave New York University with a median $20,500 in debt versus $24,250 at Northeastern University.
-The debt-to-earnings ratios are 0.37 and 0.42 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave New York University owing a median $20,500 versus $24,250 at Northeastern University.
+Their debt-to-earnings ratios are 0.37 and 0.42 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers